tmbasic-lang/tmbasic/DEVELOPERS.md

     pushd build/test && ./test.sh && popd
     ```

-1. Produce a distribution-ready production build for each platform by run the following command.
+1. Produce a distribution-ready production build for each platform by running the following command.

     ```
     pushd build/publish && ./publish.sh && popd